Ronald Gene Simmons: Simmons property sold at auction

-Simmons met several times with Roger and Viola O'Shields.
+After the trial in Ozark, Simmons met several times with Roger and Viola O'Shields.
 Viola was Becky's sister.
 Simmons told Roger that he had intended to kill himself after he was finished with his victims.
-When Roger asked him why he changed his mind, Simmons told him, “Do you know what kind of ammunition I was using? .22 caliber hollow points.
-They don’t penetrate.
+When Roger asked him why he changed his mind, Simmons told him, "Do you know what kind of ammunition I was using? .22 caliber hollow points.
+They don't penetrate.
 They splatter.
-I did not want to shoot myself and become a vegetable.”
+I did not want to shoot myself and become a vegetable."